project-chip/connectedhomeip/examples/all-clusters-app/nrfconnect/README.md

-The example is based on [Matter](https://github.com/project-chip/connectedhomeip) and Nordic Semiconductor's nRF Connect SDK, and was created to facilitate testing and certification of a Matter device communicating over a low-power, 802.15.4 network, either Thread or Wi-Fi.
+The example is based on [Matter](https://github.com/project-chip/connectedhomeip) and Nordic Semiconductor's nRF Connect SDK, and was created to facilitate testing and certification of a Matter device communicating over a low-power 802.15.4 Thread network, or Wi-Fi network.

 The example behaves as a Matter accessory, that is a device that can be paired into an existing Matter network and can be controlled by this network.
 In the case of Thread, this device works as a Thread Sleepy End Device.
-Support for both Thread and Wi-Fi is mutually exclusive and depends on the hardware platform, so only one protocol can be supported for a specific lock device.
+Support for both Thread and Wi-Fi is mutually exclusive and depends on the hardware platform, so only one protocol can be supported for a specific device.

 <hr>